openjdk/jdk/src/jdk.jlink/share/man/jlink.md

 [`-p`]{#option-module-path} or `--module-path` *modulepath* :   Specifies the module path.

-    If this option is not specified, then the default module path is `$JAVA_HOME/jmods`.
+    If this option is not specified, the JDK's `jmods` directory will be used as the default module path.
 This directory contains the `java.base` module and the other standard and JDK modules.
-If this option is specified but the `java.base` module cannot be resolved from it, then the `jlink` command appends `$JAVA_HOME/jmods` to the module path.
+If this option is specified but the `java.base` module cannot be resolved from it, then the `jlink` command appends the JDK's `jmods` directory to the module path.

 [`--no-header-files`]{#option--no-header-files}
 :   Excludes header files.